How to reconcile Zettle income

 Why is my Zettle statement not uploading?

-Most likely, you are not uploading the statement detailed above.
-Whilst you can try uploading a different formatted statement, for it to work, you will need to update the column names, and the file must contain ALL of the following headers (spelt exactly as stated below):
+If your Zettle statement isn't uploading, the most likely reason is that you're not uploading the statement from Zettle as detailed above.
+While you can try uploading a different formatted statement, for it to work, you will need to update the column names, and the file must contain ALL of the following headers (spelt exactly as stated below):

 • Date (each transaction must contain a date)